3D Printer Policy

 No eating or drinking is allowed in areas where 3D printers are present.

 The two most commonly used types of 3D printer media are Polylactic Acid (PLA) and Acrylonitrile Butadiene Styrene (ABS).
 When heated during the print process, both media types produce large concentrations of ultrafine particles (UFP).
 Exposures to UFP or nanoparticles, particularly at high concentrations, have been associated with adverse health effects.
-Elevated concentrations of volatile organic compounds (VOC) can also be produced during the printing process.
+Elevated concentrations of volatile organic compounds (VOC) and other potentially harmful chemical compounds can also be produced during the printing process.

 Generally speaking, ABS represents a greater health and safety risk than PLA media.